News and knowhow for farmers

 “Some feeds like corn may cause bloating in livestock.
 Russian comfrey does not cause the accumulation of the gases in livestock’s stomach.
 This property makes it the best feed for non-ruminant animals like pigs,” said Momanyi.

-The bushes mature when it reaches three or four feet in height.
+The bushes mature when they reach three or four feet in height.
 It is planted at a spacing of 45cm by 60cm.

 “It does well in sufficient rainfall areas as well as drier regions.
 Its roots can be as long as six or seven feet.
 They fetch water and minerals from such deep levels,” he said.